maratai/craftery/fiber_arts.md

 - Hazel Blomkamp. *Needle Lace Techniques for Hand Embroidery*.
 I picked up a used hardcopy at some trouble but happily (?), there's at least one digital edition available now (for Amazon Kindle IIRC).
 Terrific, beautiful diagrams. **Recommended**.
 - Pat Earnshaw. *Needle-Made Laces: Materials, Designs, Techniques*.
 - Pat Earnshaw. *Youghal and Other Irish Laces*.
 More of a survey of types and examples than an instructional text, but the photos are lovely.
+- Jules and Kaethe Liot, eds. *Teneriffe Lace*.
-- Jacquelin Peter. *A Practical Guide to Needle Lace*.
+- Jacqueline Peter. *A Practical Guide to Needle Lace*.
 Probably one of the better in-print contemporary guides to needle lace techniques.
 This is translated into English from the French; I've seen comments that some of the translations are awkward, but I don't have the expertise to tell. **Recommended**.
 - DMC Library. *Needle-Made Laces: 1st Series*.
 I own this in hardcopy, but it's in the public domain and readily available online. **Recommended**.
 - *Needlecraft* No. 16. *Point Lace Work*.
 I own this in hardcopy, but it's in the public domain and readily available online.